odinuv/web/slides/database-tech/slides.md

 </section>

 <section markdown='1'>
-## Things build on top of SQL
+## Things built on top of SQL
 - Doctrine Query Language (DQL), Hibernate Query Language (HQL), Java Persistence Query Language (JPQL), JOOQ, ...
-- Usually ORM (Object-Relational Mapping) layer and language which queries the *object model*.
+- Usually an ORM (Object-Relational Mapping) layer and the language which queries the *object model*.
     - The layer generates SQL queries.
 - For some kinds of applications (or some parts), ORM is wonderful
     - For some parts is greatly annoying.
-    - `u.articles` refers to table:
+    - `u.articles` refers to the table:
 </section>

 <section markdown='1'>
-## Things build on top of SQL cont.
+## Things built on top of SQL cont.
 {% highlight php %}
 <?php
 ...